ljpatrick/marxpaint/magic/docs/en/README.txt

      * Plugin: TBD
      * PNG: Portable Network Graphics.
 An extensible file format for the lossless, portable, well-compressed storage of raster images.
-It's the file format Tux Paint uses to save images, and for its brushes and stamps.
-It's an easy way to store 32bpp RGBA images (24bpp true color with full 8bpp alpha transparency), excellent for use in graphics programs like Tux Paint.
+It's the file format Marx Paint uses to save images, and for its brushes and stamps.
+It's an easy way to store 32bpp RGBA images (24bpp true color with full 8bpp alpha transparency), excellent for use in graphics programs like Marx Paint.
 (See also the "png(5) man page)
      * pointer: See "C pointer"
      * red: See "RGBA"
      * release: The action of releasing a button on a mouse.